20-hour Instructor Training

-Chair/Senior Holy Yoga provides an opportunity for people who are not able to participate in a typical Holy Yoga class due to injury or illness to experience the incredible benefits of Holy Yoga through physical worship, breath and meditation especially adapted for their particular needs.
+Chair/Senior Holy Yoga provides an opportunity for people with various needs to experience the incredible benefits of Holy Yoga class through physical worship, breath, and meditation.

-In this 20-hour training, you will learn about some of the physical conditions that affect many older adults including range of motion exercises, getting up and down from floor/chair, yoga postures, working with special populations, and how to add resistance training and props into your practice.
-You will also learn to adapt many common yoga postures in order to provide a beautiful yoga experience for your students as they experience the love of God.
+In this 20-hour training, you will learn about some of the physical conditions that affect many individuals including range of motion exercises, getting up and down from floor/chair, yoga poses, working with special populations, and how to add resistance training and props into a practice.
+You will also learn to adapt many common yoga poses in order to provide a beautiful yoga experience for your students as they experience the love of God.
 The class meets for four 2-hour webinar sessions and includes additional home study, reading assignments, at-home video instruction, and a teaching practicum.